Marian-Vittek/raspilot/README.md

 This project began as a professional assignment.
-The aim was to develop a flight controller and autopilot where it is easy to connect various hardware components such as experimental gyroscopes, distance sensors, GPS modules etc. and perform series of tests.
+The aim was to develop a flight controller and autopilot where it is easy to connect various hardware components such as experimental gyroscopes, distance sensors, positioning modules etc. and perform series of tests.
 Another goal was potentially unlimited precision (sub centimeter) of flight.

 Unfortunately, the company that commissioned the software cancelled the project before it had reached its first milestone.
 By that time